Perron's method for pathwise viscosity solutions: Preliminary remarks and the definition of sub- and super-solutions

 \subsection{The definition of pathwise viscosity solutions}

-The local in time spatially-smooth solution operator $S(t,t_0)$ is used to define sub- and super-solutions for the original problem \eqref{E:eq}.
+The local-in-time spatially-smooth solution operator $S(t,t_0)$ is used to define sub- and super-solutions for the original problem \eqref{E:eq}.
 In analogy with the classical viscosity solution theory, test functions of the form $S(t,t_0)\phi$ are used to cancel out the ``rough part'' of \eqref{E:eq} (the term involving $dW^i$).

-\begin{definition} A function $u \in USC(\RR^n \times [0,T])$ (resp. $u \in LSC(\RR^n \times [0,T])$) is called a pathwise viscosity sub-solution (resp. super-solution) of \eqref{E:eq} if $u$ is bounded from above (resp. from below), $u(\cdot,0) \le u_0$ (resp. $u(\cdot,0) \ge u_0$), and, whenever $\phi \in C^2_b(\RR^n)$, $\psi \in C^1([0,T])$, $h > 0$, $S(t,t_0)\phi \in C^2_b(\RR^n)$ for $t \in (t_0-h,t_0+h)$, and
+\begin{definition} A function $u \in USC(\RR^d \times [0,T])$ (resp. $u \in LSC(\RR^d \times [0,T])$) is called a pathwise viscosity sub-solution (resp. super-solution) of \eqref{E:eq} if $u$ is bounded from above (resp. from below), $u(\cdot,0) \le u_0$ (resp. $u(\cdot,0) \ge u_0$), and, whenever $\phi \in C^2_b(\RR^d)$, $\psi \in C^1([0,T])$, $h > 0$, $S(t,t_0)\phi \in C^2_b(\RR^d)$ for $t \in (t_0-h,t_0+h)$, and

-attains a local maximum (resp. minimum) at $(x_0,t_0) \in \RR^n \times (t_0-h,t_0+h)$, then
+attains a local maximum (resp. minimum) at $(x_0,t_0) \in \RR^d \times (t_0-h,t_0+h)$, then

 A solution of \eqref{E:eq} is both a sub- and super-solution. \end{definition}